geekitude/dokuwiki-template-colormag/README.md

 * **cheatsheet** (*cheatsheet*) : page to look after in "wiki:" namespace to use as an edit and preview modes sidebar

 (*) *Autotheme* gives most consistent results if you keep LESS formulas based on theme color in `style.ini` file for alternate colors, dark and light theme colors, UI colors and headings
+(**) Note that, so far, ToC and Sidebar can only be printed as full-width blocks

 ## About